fbpx

 States and territories are responsible for rolling out the vaccine in their jurisdiction, including how and where it will be available and who gets access.

-Discover more about vaccinating in Get your monkeypox shot — what you need to know about the monkeypox vaccine
+Discover more about vaccinating in Get your mpox shot — what you need to know about the mpox vaccine

 2. Know the signs and monitor for symptoms of monkeypox

-Most people develop symptoms in 1-2 weeks but the incubation period (the time from infection to the onset of symptoms) of monkeypox can range from 1 to 21 days.
+Most people develop symptoms in 1-2 weeks but the incubation period (the time from infection to the onset of symptoms) of mpox can range from 1 to 21 days.

 • swollen lymph nodes